 Here are a few recommendations to consider for your evening so you can promote rest and restore yourself over the upcoming hectic weeks ::

 1 || Stick with a routine

 The need to maintain a regular schedule is more important now.
-Routines root us, which is exactly what we need in the Vata season.
+Routines root us, which is precisely what we need in the Vata season.
 The best time to retire is between 9 p.m. and 10 p.m.
-Ideally, maintain a regular schedule of sleep and meals throughout the Vata season.
+Ideally, maintain a regular sleep schedule and meals throughout the Vata season.
 Try to wind down at the same hour every day by doing the same activities to cue your mind and body.
 Routines are proven to improve our health and overall functioning.

 2 || Do a digital fast

-Vata governs the nervous system, so activities that stimulate the nerves such as watching the news or scrolling through our electronic devices can aggravate Vata.
-And Western science is showing that electronic light disturbs our circadian rhythms and the production of melatonin.
+Vata governs the nervous system, so activities stimulating the nerves, such as watching the news or scrolling through our electronic devices, can aggravate Vata.
+And Western science is showing that electronic light disturbs our circadian rhythms and melatonin production.
 Nondigital devices are enjoying a resurgence, so open a book instead and charge your electronics in another room.

 3 || Meditate in the evening

 MIT and Harvard neuroscientists have produced studies to show how meditation helps us focus and ameliorate pain, both of which can be problematic during the Vata season.
 Meditation also shifts how we relate to our life experiences and can help with excessive thoughts and worries.
 An evening meditation practice prepares our mind for sleep and soothes the nervous system, in which the brain is the largest organ.